plone/volto/docs/source/configuration/how-to.md

 Examples of these routes include `/login`, `/register`, and `/\/controlpanel\/.*$/`.
 Editors can't use them for content.
 The HTML attribute class value `cms-ui` is applied to members of `nonContentRoutes`.
-You can include either RegEx or a string representing the ending of the url.
+You can configure `nonContentRoutes` with either a regular expression or a string representing the end of the URI.

 The `publicNonContentRoutes` is a list of nonContentRoutes used in the `public` side of Volto.
 For example, some static public route such as '/search', or '/sitemap', ...